Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

 \paragraph{Automated Comparison, Anomaly Detection, and VLM-Guided Reasoning} Multimodal AI systems such as Flamingo \cite{Alayrac2022} and BLIP-2 \cite{Li2023} automatically compare simulated and observed speckles, identify mismatches, and generate natural-language hypotheses regarding underlying molecular processes.
 This establishes an AI-augmented scientific pipeline for ultrafast imaging experiments, directly aligned with the goals of the Genesis Mission.

 A key application domain is the glass transition, one of the most important unresolved problems in condensed matter physics \cite{Berthier2011, Biroli2013}.
 Recent XPCS studies have revealed ultrafast relaxation pathways in glass-forming liquids \cite{Fujita2023}, but extracting mechanistic insight requires a unifying computational framework across experiment and simulation—precisely the capability enabled by physics-informed AI.

-By integrating physics-grounded AI with world-leading X-ray infrastructure, this work advances the Genesis Mission’s vision of accelerating scientific discovery through artificial intelligence.
+This integration of physics-grounded AI with world-leading X-ray infrastructure provides a prime example of the use of hardware-integrate AI/ML to accelearte scientific discovery.